XRPLF/XRPL-Standards/XLS-0033d-compact-fungible-tokens/README.md

 ###### 1.2.1.1.2.10. `CFTokenNode`

 The CFT directory has exactly the same structure as an [Owner Directory]([Owner Directory](https://xrpl.org/directorynode.html)), except this is a new type of directory that only indexes `CFTokens` for a single `CFTokenIssuance`.
-This directory is owned by the issuer.
+Ownership of this directory is still up for debate per [CFTokenNode Directories](#223-cftokennode-directories).

 ##### 1.2.1.2.2.
 Example CFToken JSON